 Looking Glass Falls

-Kid friendly and wheelchair accessible to the upper view.
+This waterfall is kid-friendly and wheelchair-accessible to the upper view.
 If you are in the area and only have time for 1 quick waterfall, this would be the one to go to.
 At under a half-mile, round trip, this barely counts as a hike for most trail fans – but this waterfall is a must-see.

 A 60′ natural rock slide with a 6-7 foot deep pool at the base.
 This is the perfect activity for kids and adults.